Swirrl/cubiql/DataRestrictions.md

 #CubiQL RDF data restrictions

-This list contains the current CubiQL data restrictions and will be updated when they change.
+This list contains the temporary CubiQL data restrictions and will be updated when they change.
 The RDF data should apply to these restrictions when running CubiQL against your own SPARQL end point.

 CubiQL requires data to be modeled using the [RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube/).
 However, there are some more assumptions/restrictions for the data to be compatible with CubiQL: